wclarkey/wclarkey/README.md

 ## Portfolio plans
 - WordPress integration for blog *(/blog)*
+  - Effective security implementation
+  - Useful blog posts to gain more traffic
+  - Consistent design from main site across to blog
 - API / WordPress plugin for fetching latest blog posts *(Might not be integrated)*
 - Simple but effective design
 - Fully functional contact form that sends notifications to email forwarder
 - Past work / Project showcase
 - Resume / CV embedded viewer / PDF
+- Administration area for viewing site traffic and refferal traffic *(Might not be integrated)*
+- Eventually- Fully functional CMS to replace WordPress